A-Croshaw/cosbranok/README.md

  * The favicon icon indicates to the user what the tab is when they have several tabs open.

- * The favicon icon used is the cosbranok logo.
+ * The favicon icon used is the Cosbranok logo.

 ![Favicon](documents/readme-images/favicon.ico)